rezervemoney/gitbooks/security/overview.md

 ---
-description: This page talks about the various security practices takes up by Dre Finance.
+description: This page talks about the various security practices takes up by RZR Finance.
 ---

 # Overview